Skip to content

-Beyond raster images, a canvas can render to vector and document formats.
+Beyond raster images, a canvas can render to vector, document, and animated formats.
 The output format is detected from the file extension:

 canvas.render("thumbnail.png") # raster (PNG/JPEG/WEBP)